Competitiveness, confidence in the product

 Chain-of-custody /Responsibility certification allows companies to place the Forest Stewardship Council® (FSC®) or Programme for the Endorsement of Forest Certification© (PEFC©) on their products, which, in turn, allows consumers to identify and choose products that support responsible and sustainable forest management.
 This certification checks the traceability of certified forest-based materials and products throughout the production chain, from the forest, or from the place of collection in the case of recycled materials, to the end consumer.
 It provides guarantees regarding the implementation of a management system promoting social responsibility and environmental commitments that strengthen the institutional image among customers.
 It applies to manufacturers, processing companies and traders of certified forest products.
 It is thus intended for any company that seeks to demonstrate that it business makes a positive contribution to the maintenance and improvement of the forest.

-In the case of the Cork sector there are about 60 companies certified by the FSC® and 3 by the PEFC©.
+In the case of the Cork sector there are about 80 industrial units certified by the FSC® and 3 by the PEFC©.
 The Certifica + certification was created in order to encourage companies to adhere, a project developed in partnership between the APCOR and other associations.
 This project gave rise to the FSC® Chain-of-Custody Certification /PEFC© Chain of Responsibility Manual